Retirement Spending Smile or Lumpy Expenses?

 Some find it difficult to start spending in retirement after decades of saving.

-Also, during economic downturns, it is the natural tendency for most folks to cut back even during retirement.
-This might be a form of self-insurance– running out of money is one of the largest concerns for retired people.
+Also, during economic downturns, it is natural for most folks to cut back even during retirement.
+This might be a form of self-insurance, as running out of money is one of the largest concerns for retired people.

-The trend in general, however, as we saw above, is a gradual decrease in spending over most of retirement until healthcare costs start to increase late in life.
+However, as we saw above, the trend overall is a gradual decrease in spending over most of retirement until healthcare costs start to increase late in life.
 This is the retirement spending smile!

 Let’s look at some issues with the Retirement Spending Smile, which are important to consider.